Instance Selection for GANs: Conclusion

 \section{Conclusion}

-Folk wisdom suggests \emph{more data is better}, however, it is known that areas of the data manifold that are sparsely represented pose a challenge to current GANs \cite{karras2019style}.
+Folk wisdom suggests \emph{more data is better}, however, it is known that areas of the data manifold that are sparsely represented pose a challenge to current GANs \citep{karras2019style}.
 To directly address this challenge we introduce a new tool: dataset curation via instance selection.
 Our motivation is to remove sparse regions of the data manifold before training, acknowledging that they will ultimately be poorly represented by the GAN, and therefore, that attempting to capture them is an inefficient use of model capacity.
 Moreover, popular post-processing methods such as rejection sampling or latent space truncation will likely ignore these regions as represented by the model.
-There are several benefits of taking the instance selection approach: (1) We improve sample quality across a variety of metrics compared to training on uncurated data and compared to post-hoc methods; (2) We demonstrate that reallocating model capacity to denser regions of the data manifold leads to efficiency gains: meaning that we can achieve SOTA quality with a smaller-capacity model trained in far less time; and (3) We show that instance selection and truncation are stackable, leading to mutual benefit.
-To our knowledge, instance selection has not been formally analyzed in the generative setting.
+There are multiple benefits of taking the instance selection approach: (1) We improve sample fidelity across a variety of metrics compared to training on uncurated data; (2) We demonstrate that reallocating model capacity to denser regions of the data manifold leads to efficiency gains, meaning that we can achieve SOTA quality with smaller-capacity models trained in far less time.
+To our knowledge, instance selection has not yet been formally analyzed in the generative setting.
 However, we argue that it is more important here than in supervised learning because of the absence of an annotation phase where humans often perform some kind of formal or informal curation.